Aetherinox/csf-firewall/README.md

 #### Step 5: Disable Testing Mode

 In order for the LFD service to be started, you must disable `TESTING` mode.
-Open your csf config file at `/etc/csf/csf.conf` and change `TESTING = "1"` to:
+Open your csf config file at `/etc/csf/csf.conf` and change `TESTING = "1"` to `0`.

 ```shell
 TESTING = "0"
 ```

 <br />

-You are now ready to [enable and start the services](#step-6-enable-and-start-services).

 <br />
 <br />